MunskyGroup/rsnaped/README.md

 ## Simulating translation

-The code is intended to simulate single-molecule translation.
-A  video with the simulated cell and a data frame containing spot and intensity positions are generated.
-This simulation can be used to train new algorithms or for teaching new students.
+The code generates videos with the simulated cell and a data frame containing spot and intensity positions.
+This simulation can be used to train new algorithms.

 ## Local installation using PIP